frontenddogma/web-development-glossary/manuscript/c.md

 CTR
 : → Click-Through Rate

+Custom element
+: → Autonomous custom element
+: → Customized built-in element

 Customer Relationship Management
 : An approach to manage a company’s interaction with current and potential customers.
 It uses data analysis about customers’ history with a company to improve business relationships with customers, specifically focusing on customer retention and ultimately driving sales growth.&nbsp;[†](#w-crm)

+Customized built-in element
+: Another type of custom element for a web component.
+Customized built-in elements inherit from basic HTML elements.
+To create a customized built-in element one has to specify which element it extends, and to use it one writes out the basic element but specifies the name of the custom element through an `is` property.&nbsp;[‡](#m-custom-element)

 Cutting the mustard
 : The succeeding under difficult circumstances, and an expression attributed to BBC developers in the context of user agent detection.